-Regulated access to nuclear energy: the battle has only just begun...
+Restricted access to nuclear energy: the battle has only just begun…

 Boris Solier, University of Montpellier and Jacques Percebois, University of Montpellier

-A factor in price stability
+A factor contributing to price stability

-It was only at the end of 2018 that Arenh's demand for 2019 exceeded the 100 TWh ceiling for the first time, due to an anticipated rise in wholesale prices, forcing the Energy Regulatory Commission (CRE) to reduce everyone's demands in order to remain within the volume stipulated by law.
-The rise in wholesale electricity prices can be explained by the sharp increase in carbon prices on the European quota market, which rose from around €8 to €25 per ton ofCO2 in a very short period of time, as well as the rise in oil prices on international markets.
+It was not until late 2018 that Arenh’s demand for 2019 exceeded the 100 TWh cap for the first time, due to expectations of rising wholesale prices, forcing the Energy Regulatory Commission (CRE) to reduce everyone’s requests to stay within the volume set by law.
+The rise in wholesale electricity prices can be attributed to the sharp increase in carbon prices on the European emissions trading market—which jumped from around 8 to 25 euros per ton ofCO2 in a very short time—as well as the rise in oil prices on international markets.

-These new entrants will therefore have to purchase the shortfall on the wholesale electricity market, which is likely to increase the price paid by the end consumer if this wholesale price is, as is likely, higher than the Arenh level.
-Historic nuclear power, because it is largely amortized, is a factor in stabilizing the price of electricity paid by the end consumer when wholesale electricity prices tend to rise.
+These new entrants will therefore have to purchase the shortfall on the wholesale electricity market, which is likely to increase the price paid by the end consumer if the wholesale price is, as is likely, higher than the ARENH rate.
+Existing nuclear power plants, because they are largely depreciated, help stabilize the electricity price paid by the end consumer when electricity prices on the wholesale market tend to rise.

 The end of this asymmetric regulation?

-An amendment to this effect was passed in parliament, but the Constitutional Council, referred to by certain senators, expressed reservations in its decision handed down on November 7, 2019.
-It justified the mechanism but requested that the Arenh price be revised to take into account changes in the cost of nuclear power.
-The producer EDF is asking for the Arenh level to be raised above the price of €42 per MWh, which has been in effect since early 2012.
+An amendment to this effect was passed by Parliament, but the Constitutional Council, which was asked to review the matter by certain senators, expressed reservations in its ruling issued on November 7, 2019.
+It upheld the mechanism but called for the ARENH price to be revised to reflect changes in the cost of nuclear power.
+The producer EDF is indeed requesting an increase in the ARENH rate above the price of 42 euros per MWh, which has been in effect since early 2012.

 EQRoy/Shutterstock